George Wesler

 About the Book

 The book consists of 14 chapters, each of which will be uploaded to this website in order.
 After that, the entire book will be made available as a free PDF download.
 The information it contains is crucial as it is not part of physicians' training, so don't bother asking your doctor about the importance of having 75+ pure plant-derived minerals in your diet.
-Doctors are basically agents for big pharmaceutical companies and are not allowed to prescribe or recommend products that are not part of big pharma's inventory.
+Doctors are agents for pharmaceutical companies and are not allowed to prescribe or recommend products that are not part of their inventory.

 The Root of All Disease Chapter 1